Canon SX420 vs Zeiss ZX1

 |5.||Canon G7 X Mark II||-||stereo||mono||-||-||micro||2.0||Y||Y||-|

 |8.||Canon G5 X||Y||stereo||mono||-||-||mini||2.0||Y||Y||-|

 It is notable that the ZX1 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX420 does not feature such an accessory-socket.

-Both the SX420 and the ZX1 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the ZX1 does not have a direct predecessor.
+The ZX1 is a recent model that features in the current product line-up of Zeiss.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Zeiss websites.